Insights: Articles & Resources by Oliver Inc.

 Display or Storage of Cannabis Products

-Specific Label Requirements
+Specific Label Requirements for Cannabis Packaging

 For consumer safety, vital information must be included on your labels, such as the ingredients, warnings, health risks, impairment of abilities, proper dosage, or batch number and barcode to identify where the product was manufactured or processed.